Multi-Sideband RABBIT in Argon: Results and Discussion

-The difference in the phases of the three SBs can possibly be explained by considering a propensity rule for transition amplitudes and the dependence of both the Wigner and $\phi^{cc}$ phases on the orbital angular momenta involved.
+The dissimilarity in the RABBIT phases ($\phi_{R}(\theta)$) of the three SBs can be explained by considering a propensity rule for the transition amplitudes and the dependence of both the Wigner and $\phi^{cc}$ phases on the orbital angular momenta.
+It is well known that the Wigner phase depends on the angular momentum channel.
+The cc phase has also been shown to depend slightly on whether there is an increase or decrease in the angular momentum, while it appears to remain independent of the target species~\cite{Fuchs:s,Peschel2022}.
+Therefore, the atomic phases $(\Delta\phi_{\ell\ell',m}^{at})$ arising from the interference between various \hbox{$\ell$-channels} of emission and absorption paths are also expected to differ.
 Similar to bound-continuum transitions~\cite{PhysRevA.32.617}, absorption (emission) within the continuum favors an increase (decrease) in the angular momentum of the outgoing photo\-electron, especially for low kinetic energies~\cite{Bertolino_2020,PhysRevLett.123.133201,Peschel2022, Kheifets2022,PhysRevA.106.023116}.
 The higher SB ($S_h$) of the group involves the absorption of three probe photons \hbox{($H_{q-1}+3\,\omega$)} that, according to the propensity rule, predominantly populate higher angular-momentum states.
 Along the other path \hbox{($H_{q+1}-1\,\omega$)} leading to~$S_h$, the emission of one probe photon mainly creates lower angular-momentum states.
-On the other hand, the emission of three probe photons \hbox{($H_{q+1}-3\,\omega$)} to the lower SB ($S_l$) of the group predominantly creates lower angular-momentum states and higher angular-momentum states in the other absorption path \hbox{($H_{q-1}+1\,\omega$)}.
+For $S_l$, emission of three probe photons \hbox{($H_{q+1}-3\,\omega$)} primarily leads to the population of lower angular-momentum states.
+Even though the absorption path \hbox{($H_{q-1}+1\,\omega$)} to $S_l$ also favors an increase in the photoelectron's angular momentum, the possible values reached by the absorption of a single probe photon remain relatively small.

-It is well known that the Wigner phase depends on the angular-momentum channel.
-The cc phase has also been shown to slightly depend on whether there is an increase or decrease in the angular momentum, while it appears to remain independent of the target species~\cite{Fuchs:s,Peschel2022}.
-The RABBIT phases in the individual \hbox{$\ell$-channels}, therefore, are expected to differ as well.
-Since the retrieved angle-integrated RABBIT phase is the weighted average of all the channel-resolved RABBIT phases and the weights of the partial waves in the three SBs are different, the angle-integrated RABBIT phase in the three SBs also turns out different.

-For the angle-resolved RABBIT phase, the interplay of the propensity rule for transition amplitudes to each $\ell$ channel and the angle-dependent weights of the spherical harmonics determine the steepness of the angle-dependent phase curves of the three SBs.
-The higher $\ell$ states carry comparatively more weight in the higher SB and less in the lower SB.
-Also, the contributions of the associated spherical harmonics for larger $\ell$ vary rapidly with the angle.
-As a result, a steeper angle dependence of the RABBIT phase in the higher SBs compared to the central and lower SBs may be expected.
-This trend is, indeed, clearly seen in $SB_{10}$.
-Since the difference in $\phi^{cc}$ for different $\ell$ channels becomes smaller with increasing kinetic energy, the angle dependence of the RABBIT phases becomes flat, as can be seen in SB12 and SB14.